badeggg/mock-api/README.md

 https://nodejs.org.

 In some cases, a single proxy 404 can not satisfy your requirement.
-You may configure multiple proxy 404 destination like follows in `proxy404` file:
+You may configure multiple proxy 404 destinations in `proxy404` file.

+In proxy404 file, lines starting with '#' will be ignored, any content after '#' will also be ignored.
+Each line is a proxy404 rule, each proxy404 rule is space-separated.
+Check [config file common convention](#config-file-common-convention).
+The first element in a rule is regarded as a regular expression to match the request path, the second element is the corresponding destination, any other elements are ignored.
+If a proxy404 rule has only one element, the regular expression to match is implicitly set `.*`, that means any path, and the one only element is the destination.
+Configuration lines are order sensitive.
+'Mock-api' will try to find a matching rule from the first line to the end line.
+A found matching rule will block any further search.
+If no matching rule is found, 404 is then responded.

+e.g.:
 ```
 # Contents of /your/project/root/fake-services/proxy404.
-#
-# Some comment.
-Any line starts with '#' is regarded as a comment line.
-# Single space separated config line.
-The first element is regarded as a regular expression
-# to match the request path, the second element is the corresponding destination.
-# If a config line has only one element, the regular expression to match is implicitly set
-# to `.*`, that means any path, and the element is the destination.
-# Configuration lines are order sensitive.
-Lines are parsed line-by-line.
 #
 # Configuration in this file will have the effect:
 # 1) any non-mocking-match request whose path has 'baidu' text will be proxyed to https://baidu.com;